 We love our travel apps – they boast some of the app industry’s lowest churn rates, with an impressive 47% of users returning to their travel apps, and just 53% churning one month after their first session (the average being 80%) – that’s good enough for me, But why so popular?

 Like any app, for a whole host of reasons, but it’s the sheer numbers of travelers driving these impressive rates.
 Pre-pandemic, around 1.3 million of us in the US traveled for business every day, with non-business travel reaching a stratospheric 1.4 billion international tourist arrivals, both fueling an industry worth almost $1.7 trillion.
-And whilst we need to approach future predictions around travel with a healthy dose of uncertainty at this stage, there’s little doubt that we can expect travel – for whatever reason – to enter a golden age once the world gets back on its feet.
+And whilst we need to approach future predictions around travel with a healthy dose of uncertainty there’s little doubt that we can expect travel – for whatever reason – to enter a golden age now that we’re getting back on our feet.

 How travel apps can successfully engage and retain